Riddler: Golden Age

 The character's origin story recounts Edward Nigma's fascination with puzzles from a young age.
 After a teacher announces that a contest will be held over who can solve a puzzle the fastest, Nigma sets his sights on winning this, craving the glory and satisfaction that will come with the victory.
 He breaks into the school at night to practice the puzzle until he is able to solve it in under a minute.
 Due to this he wins the contest and is given a book of riddles as a prize.
 His cheating rewarded, Edward embraced the mastery of puzzles of all kinds, eventually becoming a carnival employee who excelled at cheating his customers out of their money with his bizarre puzzles and mind games.
 He soon finds himself longing for greater challenges and thrills and dons the disguise of the "Riddler" to challenge Batman, believing him to be a worthy adversary.
-In his first encounter with the Dynamic Duo, Riddler first tried to confound the crime-fighters with his infamous double-entry Riddle Clues and then tried to kill them both in a booby-trapped glass maze on a pier, sealing the door so they couldn't leave the structure before it exploded, only for Batman and Robin to escape and the Riddler "vanishing" after getting knocked into the sea by the explosion, leaving only his trademark "?" floating in the water.
+In his first encounter with the Dynamic Duo, Riddler first tried to confound the crime-fighters with his infamous double-entry Riddle Clues and then tried to kill them both in a booby-trapped glass maze on a pier, sealing the door so they could not leave the structure before it exploded, only for Batman and Robin to escape and the Riddler "vanishing" after getting knocked into the sea by the explosion, leaving only his trademark "?" floating in the water.

-Silver Age
+Silver and Bronze Age

-Riddler's history is the same as his Golden Age counterpart.
-Riddler once collaborated with Joker and Penguin in using an experimental gas on Batman which turned him into a Bat-Hulk.
-Metamorpho was able to restore him to normal and they apprehended Riddler, Joker, and Penguin.
+Riddler's origin is the same as his Golden Age counterpart.
+The first Silver Age appearance of the Riddler introduced the villain when he was released from prison.
+Upon release, the Riddler swore he would no longer leave clues to his crimes.
+However, during his first attempt at a robbery he discovers that leaving clues has become a compulsion.
+The Riddler would go on to have more than a dozen appearances during the Silver and Bronze Age.
+Some notable appearances included a team-up with the Joker and Penguin, where the villains used an experimental gas on Batman to turn the hero into a Bat-Hulk.
+The Riddler also faced Elongated Man in one story, and later the Riddler was lured into a team-up with Batman, where the unlikely pair investigated the kidnapping of a mystery writer.

+The Riddler was one of several villains who claimed to have killed Batman.
+These claims were debunked during a super-villain trial, during which the Riddler was cross-examined by Bruce Wayne, who was disguised as Lex Luthor at the time.